Chondria/SiB/docs/Running-unit-test-on-substrate-pallet.md

   - substrate
 keywords: [polkadot, substrate, pallets, unit test, mock runtime, rust]
 description: Running unit tests on substrate pallet.
-updated: 2023-06-11
+updated: 2023-06-12
 author: cenwadike
 duration: 3h
 level: intermediate
 ---

 # Running unit tests on substrate pallet
-Testing the functionality of any software is an essential component of a software development lifecycle.
+Testing the functionality of any software is an essential component of the software development lifecycle.
 Unit testing in substrate allows you to confirm that the methods exposed by a pallet are logically correct.
-Testing also allows you to ascertain that data related to a pallet is handled correctly when interacting with the pallet.
+Testing also enables you to ascertain that data and events related to a pallet are handled correctly when interacting with the pallet.

 Substrate provides a comprehensive set of APIs that allow you to set up a test environment.
 This test environment can mock substrate runtime and simulate transaction execution for extrinsics and queries of your runtime.

 In this guide, we will walk through a common problem related to mocking a runtime and testing a substrate pallet.
-We will also have an in-depth look at some important APIs that substrate exposes for testing and how to leverage them for complex testing scenarios.
+We will also have an in-depth look at some crucial APIs that substrate exposes for testing and how to leverage them for complex testing scenarios.

 >Help us measure our progress and improve Substrate in Bits content by filling out our living [feedback form](https://airtable.com/appc45lFGS94WumrY/tblnuIR8lSd4TX7IR/viwqMQuAR6zSDn765?blocks=hide).
 Thank you!